epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 ## Research Questions

 Here are some research questions that we would like to address during the project:
+* What is the impact of different matchings on the difference in the distribution of variables between the control group and the treatment group?
 * How strong would the bias have to be to alter the conclusions of the study, depending on different matching techniques, i.e. how sensitive to bias is the study design ?
-* Would propensity score matching improve the accuracy of the results ?
-* What are the predicting power of variables in the data set for the studied models ?
-Is it possible to use the results to illustrate the power of bias required to alter the conclusions of the study ?

 ## Proposed dataset